Benefits of High Gloss Acrylic Wall Panels

 Residential – shower and tub wall surrounds, kitchen and bathroom backsplashes, ceilings, bedrooms, media rooms, cabinet doors and hallways, and ceilings to reflect light.

-Commercial – lobby desks, hallways, around elevators, offices and conference rooms.
+Commercial – reception desks, lobby areas, classrooms (for whiteboards), hallways, around elevators, offices and conference rooms.

 Signage and exhibition - company signs (on the inside of the building) and trade show exhibits.